marcofavorito/pythogic/README.rst

-Python package for deal with logical formulas and formal systems
+Python package for deal with logical formulas and formal systems.

 * Free software: MIT license